calalty/QuizManager/README.md

 `https://www.youtube.com/watch?v=FwMwO8pXfq0`

+There is also a video of me doing it called `MongoDBTutorial` that should be with you.

 ## 5) MongoDB Compass

 Download at => `https://www.mongodb.com/try/download/compass`.

 Open up and click `fill in connection fields individually`, then add `Hostname: 127.0.0.1`, `Port: 27017` and click `Connect`.

+There is also a video of me doing it called `CompassTutorial` that should be with you.

 ## 6) Add Users to DB